Arit143/notification/README.md

 * APACHE
 * PHP
 * MYSQL

 You need to/can download WAMP OR XAMP according to your choice.

 For WAMPSERVER 2.5
+****
 You can either extract the ZIP or git clone in /www directory in WAMP

-OR

-Find all "/var/www" in httpd.conf in WAMP and point it to the path wherever this project exists.
+HTTPD CHANGES
+****

-You can find httpd.conf in the folder where apache is installed.
+* You can find httpd.conf in the folder where apache is installed.
 In my case it is "C:\wamp\bin\apache\apache2.4.9\conf\" as my wamp is installed in C: Drive.
+* Find all "/var/www" in httpd.conf in WAMP and point it to the path wherever this project exists.
+* Uncomment LoadModule rewrite_module modules/mod_rewrite.so in httpd.conf to enable Rewrite engine in .htaccess

 ###CODEIGNITER CONFIG